saintograph/Meetup-Event-Planner/README.md

 Revisions :

- 1. Issue ( fixed ) : Guest list not working consistently
+ 1. Issue ( fixed ) : Dates can be submitted.
+(Submit button is now disabled if dates are invalid)
- 2. Issue ( fixed ) : Correct "type=date-time" for date input
+ 2. Issue ( fixed ) : Use Gulp or Grunt. ( JS assets now properly minified )
- 3. Issue ( fixed ) : Users can submit a from with invalid validation
- 4. Issue ( fixed ) : All inputs must have appropriate types
- 5. Issue ( fixed ) : All inputs must have labels
- 6. Issue ( fixed ) : User can submit form without information
- 7. Issue ( fixed, sorta ) : App must have build process. ( Not sure how to fix this one - Rails has its own way of handling JS, image and CSS assets, and React is part of the pre-rendered Rails backend )